Chart Color Schemes

 Infrastructure

-Condobolin has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Condobolin has moderate levels of nearby infrastructure activity, ranking in the 41stth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified five projects potentially affecting this region.
-Notable projects are Lachlan Views Estate (Scott Street Sub-division), GrainCorp Condobolin Rail Siding Upgrade, NSW Heavy Vehicle Rest Stops Program (TfNSW), and NSW Zero Emissions Buses.
+AreaSearch identified five projects likely affecting the region.
+Notable ones are Lachlan Views Estate (Scott Street Sub-division), GrainCorp Condobolin Rail Siding Upgrade, NSW Heavy Vehicle Rest Stops Program (TfNSW), and NSW Zero Emissions Buses.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.